|Credit Suisse||Pictet & Cie||Raiffeisen||J. Safra Sarasin||UBS|

 Clariden Leu was an exclusive Swiss private bank with over 250 years of experience in private banking.

 Credit Suisse – One of the leading financial services providers with offices in 50 countries.
 Its business areas include private banking, wealth management and investment banking.
-As of November 11, 2016, Credit Suisse had a market capitalization of US$30 billion.
+As of February 3, 2017, Credit Suisse had a market capitalization of US$31 billion.

 EFG Bank AG is part of EFG International, a global private banking group headquartered in Zurich.
 It offers private banking services to individuals and institutions.